87 Legal Practitioners Make Final SAN List for 2024

 Alex Enumah in Abuja

-87 applicants on Thursday emerged successful for the award of the rank of Senior Advocate of Nigeria (SAN), for year 2024.
+Eighty Seven applicants yesterday emerged successful for the award of the rank of Senior Advocate of Nigeria (SAN), for year 2024.

 They were found worthy to be conferred with the prestigious SAN rank by the Legal Practitioners Privilege Committee (LPPC).

 “The Legal Practitioners’ Privileges Committee (LPPC) under the Chairmanship of His Lordship, the Hon.
-Chief Justice of Nigeria, Honorable Justice Olukayode Ariwoola, GCON at its 164th Plenary session held today I st August, 2024, has approved the elevation of 87 Legal Practitioners to the Inner Bar”, a statement from the LPPC released to journalists on Thursday read.
+Chief Justice of Nigeria, Honourable Justice Olukayode Ariwoola, at its 164th Plenary session held today August 1, 2024, has approved the elevation of 87 Legal Practitioners to the Inner Bar”, a statement from the LPPC released to journalists read.

 The statement signed by the Chief Registrar of the Supreme Court and Secretary of the LPPC, Mrs Hajo Sarkin Bello, explained that the SAN rank is awarded as a mark of excellence to members of the legal profession who have distinguished themselves as advocates and academics.